Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Solution Dimensionality and One-Parameter Families

 The optimization of two-impulse transfers between elliptic orbits is inherently governed by three design variables \cite{mccue1963optimum}.
 This three-dimensional domain consists of the (1) departure and (2) arrival locations along the respective orbits and the (3) geometry of the transfer arc, often parameterized by the semi-latus rectum or, equivalently, the time-of-flight.
 In the present formulation, this three-dimensional domain is represented by the state vector $\bm{X} = [\ma{1}, \ma{2}, \tof]^\intercal$.
 Consequently, the cost $J$ constitutes a scalar field over this three-dimensional space.

 As discussed in Section~\ref{sec:background}, directly solving the full optimization problem (i.e., enforcing $\nabla J = \bm{0}$) yields isolated point solutions, offering limited insight into the global solution structure.
 Beyond this limitation, the choice of independent variables fundamentally dictates the representation of these optimal structures.
-While the two angles $\ma{1}$ and $\ma{2}$ (or, $\mad{2}$) are bounded between $[0, 2\pi)$, such angles unravel as a function of $\t$, recalling the alternative representations of $J$ from Eq. \eqref{eq:cost_parameters}.
+While the two angles $\ma{1}$ and $\ma{2}$ (or, $\mad{2}$) are bounded between $[0, 2\pi)$, such angles unravel as a function of $\t$ \taken{(or, a function of both $\t$ and $\tof$ for $\ma{2}$)}, recalling the alternative representations of $J$ from Eq. \eqref{eq:cost_parameters}.
 Consequently, the typical time domain, $(\t, \tof)$, is often inadequate for revealing the underlying connectivity of solution families.
 The unraveling of the periodic angular domain into an infinite time axis effectively fragments continuous structures into isolated points, obscuring their relationships.
 In the time domain, the locally optimal solutions satisfy the first-order necessary conditions,

-As previewed in Fig.~\ref{fig:porkchop_2d_3d}, four such solutions appear widely separated in the $(\t, \tof)$ space yet collapse into a compact neighborhood when re-parameterized by mean anomalies ($\ma{1}, \mad{2}, \tof$), confirming that they belong to a continuous family with shared transfer geometries.
-This observation motivates the present framework to navigate the solution space directly within the $\ma{1}-\ma{2}-\tof$ domain.
+\taken{This behavior is illustrated for the baseline scenario in Fig.~\ref{fig:porkchop_2d_3d}.
+Figure~\ref{fig:porkchop_2d_3d_2d.png} depicts the cost $J$ over departure time and flight time, on which four locally optimal solutions (colored markers) appear widely separated in the $(\t,\tof)$ space.
+However, when re-parameterized by the angular positions along each orbit (Fig.~\ref{fig:porkchop_2d_3d_3d.png}), these solutions collapse into a compact neighborhood, confirming that they belong to a continuous family with shared transfer geometries (Fig.~\ref{fig:porkchop_2d_3d_transfer_geometry.png}).} This observation motivates the present framework to navigate the solution space directly within the $\ma{1}-\ma{2}-\tof$ domain.